ziniuzhang/ziniuzhang11111.github.io11111/pages/1_homepage.md

 ### Experiences

-* 09/2018-06/2022: University of Electronic Science and Technology of China (UESTC);
+* 09/2020-06/2024: University of Electronic Science and Technology of China (UESTC);
-  <br>Bachelor student in Mathematics and Physics Basic Science.
+  <br>**B.E.** in Computer Science and Technology.
+* 04/2023-present: Nanyang Technological University
 ---

 ### Awards